phalcon/documentation/docs/controllers.md

 The above will call the `InvoicesController` and `listAction`.
 The parameters will be available through the [request][request] in the controller and action.

 Controller classes can be in any folder in your application, so long as your autoloader knows where to look for them when called.
-[Phalcon\Autoload\Loader][autoload] has numerous options for registering directories, namespaces etc. to help with the discovery of the controllers.
+[Phalcon\Autoload\Loader][autoload] has numerous options for registering directories, namespaces, etc. to help with the discovery of the controllers.

 A sample controller is as follows: